A common, multifaceted… and still mysterious disorder

 -

-Candida albicans is particularly abundant in this group.
+Candida albicans particularly abundant in this group.

 -